Ben-Voris/Mac-notes/README.md

 > files from Apple Photos and JSON files from Google Photos.
 It allows you to
 > read photo metadata from XMP and JSON files and write it back to the
 > corresponding photos

+Photo Exifer likely cannot write files to a RAW file.
+It does not create an XMP file.

+#### `mlds(1)`

+`mdls` lists the metadata attributes for the specified file

+It will display GPS info, etc. from a photo that has data.

+Note that GPS data added to a photo using the Photos app is not written to the file.

 ## Controlling the dock